Helping Children Reach Their Full Potential

 - Autism spectrum disorders

-- Dyslexia
+- Dyslexia and reading/phonics difficulties

-- Pragmatic disorder
+- Pragmatic (social communication) disorders

 - Bilingual articulation or language difficulties